Now that we have coverage on our

 git add . git commit -m 'step3: add project status check target' git push origin step3

-You will notice that after CI finishes, we have a failing status check
+You will notice that after CI finishes, we have two passing status checks.

 Since our project still has an uncovered line, we will need to add a test to cover it before we can merge our code.